minimaxir/facebook-page-post-scraper/README.md

 # Facebook Page Post Scraper

+**UPDATE December 2017: Due to a [bug on Facebook's end](https://developers.facebook.com/bugs/1838195226492053/), using this scraper will only return a very small subset of posts (5-10% of posts) over a limited timeframe.
+Since Facebook now owns [CrowdTangle](http://www.crowdtangle.com), the (paid) canonical source of historical Facebook data, Facebook doesn't have an incentive to fix the linked bug.**

 ![](/examples/fb_scraper_data.png)

 A tool for gathering *all* the posts and comments of a Facebook Page (or Open Facebook Group) and related metadata, including post message, post links, and counts of each reaction on the post.
 All this data is exported as a CSV, able to be imported into any data analysis program like Excel.